nixbro/Kasada-solver/README.md

 Found this interesting?
 Have questions?
 Want to collaborate?

 - ⭐ Star the repo if you learned something
-- 🐛 Open an issue if you find bugs
 - 💬 Start a discussion to share insights
 - 🤝 Contribute improvements